CS222-UIUC/fa25-fa25-team019-CM3/README.md

 # Environment Setup
 ## Cloning the Repository
-Make sure to have python already installed on your machine :
+Make sure to have python already installed on your machine:
 ```bash
 -pip install python
 ```